ladybug-tools/ladybug-primer/text/components/View_Percent.md

 * ##### mesh
 A colored mesh of the test _geometry representing the percentage of the input _geometry's view that is not blocked by context.
 * ##### legend
-A legend showing the number of hours that correspond to the colors of the mesh.
+A legend that correspond to the colors of the mesh and shows the percentage of the view_vecs that are not blocked by context geometry.
 * ##### title
 A text object for the study title.
 * ##### int_mtx